 White Collar and Regulatory Matters

-•A leading financial institution in DOJ criminal antitrust and securities fraud investigation involving foreign currency.
+•A leading financial institution as lead counsel in DOJ criminal antitrust and securities fraud investigation involving foreign currency.

-•Top non-profit healthcare provider in DOJ FCA investigation.
+•Top non-profit healthcare provider as co-lead counsel in DOJ FCA investigation.

-•Publicly traded energy company in FINRA securities fraud investigation.
+•Publicly traded energy company as co-lead counsel in FINRA securities fraud investigation.

-•The British Virgin Islands in a dispute with the United States Department of State.
+•The British Virgin Islands as co-lead counsel in matter before the United States Department of State.

 •Major auto manufacturer's employees in an FCPA investigation involving the DOJ, SEC and foreign governments.

-•Senior financial institution officials in DOJ, SEC and CFTC securities fraud investigations.
+•Senior financial institution officials as lead counsel in DOJ, SEC and CFTC securities fraud investigations.

-•Senior sales director in a DOJ/FDA Anti-Kickback, off-label marketing and healthcare fraud investigation.
+•Senior sales director as lead counsel in a DOJ/FDA Anti-Kickback, off-label marketing and healthcare fraud investigation.

-•Senior corporate executive in corporate campaign finance investigation.
+•Senior corporate executive as lead counsel in corporate campaign finance investigation.

-•Foreign country and funds concerning compliance with the Foreign Account Tax Compliance Act (FATCA).
+•Foreign country and funds as co-lead counsel concerning compliance with the Foreign Account Tax Compliance Act (FATCA).

 •Health care provider in a DOJ health care fraud matter.